 Many people subscribe to this artificially created stereotype: British = intelligent, historical, posh; American = redneck, primitive.

-Language in colonies tends to be more conservative
+Language in former colonies tends to be more conservative

 in American English (where “he come” is in the present subjunctive mood), most speakers of British English would use one of the following variants:

 It is very important that he should come on time.

 The first sentence is ambiguous, and “should” in the second sentence is used in a rather illogical way, but still, most Britons consider them more natural than the traditional “he come”.